Power-to-weight ratio is one of the key metrics that determines how quickly a cyclist can climb uphill.

 The watts used in this calculation will most commonly refer to your power output at your maximal steady-state power, which could be an identified lactate concentration (e.g. 4 mmol/L), critical power or, most commonly, Functional Threshold Power (FTP).

-While all three are slightly different to one another, they are all essentially trying to identify a maximal point at which exercise intensity can be maintained without the rapid onset of fatigue.
+While lactate concentration, critical power and FTP are slightly different from one another, they are all essentially trying to identify a maximal point at which exercise intensity can be maintained without the rapid onset of fatigue.

-Other common durations of comparison include your W/kg over one minute (roughly indicating your anaerobic capacity) and five minutes (roughly indicating your aerobic capacity, or maximal aerobic power).
+Other common durations of comparison include your W/kg over one minute (roughly indicating your anaerobic capacity) and five minutes (roughly indicating your aerobic capacity, or VO2 max).

 Why does W/kg matter?

 As mentioned above, your power-to-weight ratio really starts to affect performance when climbing comes into the picture.